kaisergeX/kaiverse/apps/docs/README.md

 pnpm build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `dist` directory and can be served using any static contents hosting service.